MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install-the-wdk-using-winget.md

 - winget
 - install
 - download
-ms.date: 09/27/2023
+ms.date: 01/08/2024
 ---

 # Install the WDK using WinGet

-You can use the Windows Package Manager (WinGet) tool to install or update the Windows Driver Kit on your machine, along with its dependencies such as Visual Studio and the Windows Software Development Kit, from command line.
+You can use the Windows Package Manager (WinGet) tool to install or update the Windows Driver Kit on your computer, along with its dependencies such as Visual Studio and the Windows Software Development Kit, all from the command line.

 Refer to the [WinGet install documentation](/windows/package-manager/winget/#install-winget) if you need help making sure that you have WinGet installed and configured correctly.

 ## Install the latest WDK step by step using WinGet

-The latest version of the WDK is 22621, which targets Windows 11, version 22H2.
-It requires Visual Studio 2022 and Windows 11, version 22H2 SDK (22621).
+The latest version of the WDK is 10.0.22621.
+It requires Visual Studio 2022 and Windows SDK 10.0.22621.
+For more info, see [Kit versioning](./download-the-wdk.md#kit-versioning).

 ### Step 1: Install Visual Studio 2022